 Most popular web browsers like Google Chrome, Microsoft Edge / Internet Explorer, Mozilla Firefox, and Safari provide in-browser privacy settings for users.
-These privacy settings are the first defense line while looking to safeguard your online privacy and personal information.
-You have options to delete cookies, maintain history, control activity logs, private browsing, and others.
+These privacy settings are the first defense line while safeguarding your online privacy and personal information.
+You can delete cookies, maintain history, control activity logs, and private browsing.
 Privacy settings are customizable in every browser to your specific need for privacy.

-Private browsing is an option to surf the internet while preventing the browser history from being collected.
-This Private Browsing mode or Incognito mode of browsing is helpful if your internet activity is being monitored by reviewing your browser history.
-However, you should know that a private browser doesn’t help if your device is hosting spyware that allows remote monitoring or somebody is looking over your shoulder.
+Private browsing is an option to surf the internet while preventing browser history from being collected.
+This Private Browsing or Incognito mode of browsing is helpful if your internet activity is monitored by reviewing your browser history.
+However, you should know that a private browser doesn’t help if your device is hosting spyware that allows remote monitoring or if somebody is looking over your shoulder.

 Do Not Track is a setting to let your browser inform a visiting website that you would not like third parties to track your online activity.
-This setting means third party websites, ad companies, analytics agents, plugin providers that you encounter should not track your online activity.
+This setting means third-party websites, ad companies, analytics agents, and plugin providers that you encounter should not track your online activity.
 There is, however, no global convention on how to treat this setting.
-Lack of a robust regulatory mechanism has rendered this setting toothless though few companies like Twitter and Medium have publicly committed to respecting it.
+The lack of a robust regulatory mechanism has rendered this setting toothless though few companies like Twitter and Medium have publicly committed to respecting it.